edemaine/timer/README.md

 To install this web app in your own web space, clone this repository and run `npm install`
-(to compile into HTML, CSS, and JavaScript).
+(to compile into HTML and JavaScript).
 Then open `index.html`.

 ## Related Apps